corina-lilith/aXcelerate-code-challenge/README.md

-# React Component: Group List
+# aXcelerate code challenge

+A demo project showcasing a basic component library using the following core technologies:

+- TypeScript
+- React
+- Vitest
+- Storybook
+- Styled Components

 ## Installation

 - Clone the repo onto your device
-- In a terminal, run the command npm install
+- Run `npm install`

-### Run the tests
+### Testing

-- In a terminal, run the command npm run test

-## Run the Dev environment and view on localhost

-- In a terminal, run the command npm run dev
+- Run `npm run test`

+## Development

+- Run `npm run dev`

-## Run on Storybook
+## Storybook

-- In a terminal, run the command npm run storybook
+- Run `npm run storybook`
-- Click on the link to view it in your browser/Wait for the browser to open automatically
+- Click on the link to view it in your browser / Wait for the browser to open automatically

+## Release

+- Run `npm run build`
+- The compiled output will be available in the `dist` folder